 I am just visiting the Bay Area and have a discount card from a transit operator in another city.
 Can I get a Regional Transit Connection discount card?

 Yes, any person who holds a valid transit discount card from any California transit operator is eligible to receive an RTC Discount Card for the same period of time as that card is valid or three years, whichever is less.
 Persons with valid out-of-state transit discount cards must show the card from their transit agency to personnel issuing Regional Transit Connection discount cards and Complete Part A of the Applicant Certification Form.
 You will be issued a temporary discount card valid for three months.
 Temporary cards cost $3.00.
 Persons visiting the Bay Area from out of state for three months or longer will be required to follow the procedure established for residents.

 Are veterans eligible for the discount card?

-If you are a veteran who holds a disability rating for aid and attendance or a service connected disability with a rating level of 50 percent or higher, you must complete Part A of the Applicant Certification Form, including your VA file number.
+If you are a veteran who holds a disability rating for aid and attendance or a service connected disability with a rating level of 50 percent or higher, you must complete Basic Eligibility Form, Sections 1 and Section 2, including your VA file number.
 Bring in a copy of your Service Connected Disability I.D.
-Card and your VA Certification when submitting the Applicant Certification Form.
-All other veterans who do not have a credential listed in the note on page 4 are subject to the Eligibility Criteria listed in the Guide to Eligibility Criteria and must complete the entire Applicant Certification Form.
+Card and your VA Certification when submitting the Basic Eligibility Form.
+All other veterans who do not have a credential listed in the note on page 4 are subject to the Eligibility Criteria listed in the Guide to Eligibility Criteria and must complete the entire Medical Certification Form.